datastaxdevs/workshop-streaming-game/README.md

 #### 1c.
 Retrieve streaming connection parameters

 While you are at it, you should get two pieces of information needed later to connect to the topic from the API code.
-While still in the tenant dashboard, find the "Connect" tab and click on it: you will see a listing of "Tenant Details".
-You will later need the "Broker Service URL" and the "Token" values:

-- the "Broker service URL" is given in the "Connect" tab;
-- the "Token" is a secret string needed to connect to the topic and is reached by clicking on "Token Manager" and then, once you locate your token in the list, can be directly copied to your clipboard with the "clipboard" icon next to it. _Note: a token is created for you automatically at this point._
+Those are the "Broker Service URL" and the "Token", which can be obtained as described in [this wiki article](https://github.com/datastaxdevs/awesome-astra/wiki/Create-an-AstraStreaming-Topic#-step-4-retrieve-the-broker-url).

 <details><summary>Show me how to get the topic connection parameters</summary>
     <img src="https://github.com/datastaxdevs/workshop-streaming-game/raw/main/images/streaming_secrets.png?raw=true" />